Treora/redux-query-sync/Readme.md

 ```

 Arguments to `ReduxQuerySync.enhancer` are equal to those for `ReduxQuerySync` itself, except that
 `store` can now of course be omitted.
+With this approach, you cannot cancel the synchronisation.